 I’m calling this “Mistrust and Verify” in honor of a friend I used to work with.
 When he’d proofread something, he’d say, “There’s a mistake on this page, and I’m going to find it.”
 And since he was a good proofreader, he often found quite a lot.
 That’s a helpful attitude to have in fact-checking, too—not “These facts are probably correct,” but “These facts may well be wrong, and they’re not to be trusted until they’re verified.”
 I don’t recommend skepticism as a personality trait, but it can be very helpful in fact-checking.
 As Craig Silverman put it in his Verification Handbook, the basic principle of verification is “How do you know that?”
 And, if you’re going to be thorough about it, “How else do you know that?”

 So here’s some advice on “How do you know that?”
 Or at least on how you can look into it.
-You can download my PDF of past blog posts at the bottom of the page, which go through July 2017.
+You can download my PDF of past blog posts at the bottom of the page.
+It's been revised as of July 2019.

 June 2019: The Tow Center for Digital Journalism just posted (June 7, 2019) “A Guide to Open Source Intelligence (OSINT),” which looks helpful, from skimming the first part of it.